What is an Agile team?

 - having a culture based on learning activities

 - being really self-organised

-The agile team is self organised and cross-functional, which is necessary in order to to produce a delightful working increment of product.
+The agile team is self organised and cross-functional, which is necessary in order to to produce a delightful working increment of product, overcoming project management challenges.
 They are eager to learn and so their focus is on rapid product development so they can obtain feedback.

 As the SCRUM framework suggests in practice, the most effective agile teams range in size from 3 to 9 members.
 Ideally, agile teams are colocated in a team space.
 Team members are 100% dedicated to the teams (otherwise, they are not great agile teams).
 As I like to say they 'SUCCEED' or 'FAIL' together, so if this is the mindset of all the team members they are already on the SUCESS road as a team.

 Agile encourages self-managing teams, where team members decide who will perform the work within the next period deﬁned scope.
 From proper experience, I can say that the right style of leadership that I use in my companies and the one appropriate with a growth mindset is servant leadership.
 The leaders support the teams approach in what they do.